-- NoteThe default setting is Pacemaker detection Off.
+The default setting is Pacemaker detection Off.
 After monitoring a patient with Pacemaker detection On, the device returns to the default before monitoring the next patient.
-Return to the Settings > Setup > ECG tab to enable Pacemaker detection for new patients. - 6.
-Touch the Home tab.
+Return to the Settings > Setup > ECG tab to enable Pacemaker detection for new patients.